DAUNTLESS HUMANITARIAN AND OUTSTANDING CHRISTIAN ZIONIST

-Jean Henry Dunant was a man of ideas and ideals whose strong humanitarian beliefs led to his founding of the International Red Cross and an inspiration for the framing of the First Geneva Convention on the rules of war, among many other worthy causes that he either initiated or backed during his lifetime.
-So crucial was his role in promoting a better world for all humankind that he was named a co-laureate of the first Nobel Peace Prize in 1901.
+Henry Dunant (1828-1910) was a man of vision whose strong humanitarian ideals directly led to the founding of the International Red Cross in 1863 and inspired the framing of the First Geneva Convention on the rules of war less than a year later.
+And these are just two among numerous other worthy causes that Dunant, a Calvinist Protestant from Geneva, either initiated or supported during his lifetime.
+So crucial was his role in promoting a better world for all humankind that he was chosen as co-laureate of the first Nobel Peace Prize in 1901.

-Less known generally than his other endeavors, this remarkable 19th century Swiss businessman was also a key figure in his time in the fermentation of the Christian Zionism movement to restore the Jewish people to their homeland in then Ottoman-occupied Palestine.
-His advocacy was inspired by his staunch Protestant Christian belief in the Bible.
+Less well-known than his other endeavors, this remarkable 19th-century Swiss businessman was also a key figure in the fermentation of Christian Zionism, which sought to restore the Jewish people to their homeland in then Ottoman-occupied Palestine.
+His advocacy of “Restorationism” was inspired by his staunch belief in the Bible.

 Labeled a Christian Zionist by Herzl